-I am a 37 year old housewife with a BSBA in Management.
+I am a 37-year-old housewife with a BSBA in Management.
 I haven’t worked in the past 10 years, and my work experience before that is in a different country, as a cashier.
-Even though I have a degree, my lack of experience, and no references keeps me unemployed.
-I am competing with the unemployed, the underemployed, other housewives coming back to the work force, kids out of college, kids in college, kids in high-school, immigrant work force, etc.
+Even though I have a degree, my lack of experience, and having no references keeps me unemployed.
+I am competing with the unemployed, the underemployed, other housewives coming back to the workforce, kids out of college, kids in college, kids in high-school, the immigrant workforce, etc.

 Frustrated in Seattle

 First, I recommend that you stop thinking about the competition because it sounds like doing so is making you anxious!
 If you have been sending a resume to employers who don’t know you, I can see why it feels like all those other people are seeking the same thing as you and it is tough to differentiate yourself, so here is what I would do to stand out from the crowd:

 1. First, choose a focus.
 Job hunting without a focus is ten times more difficult and 1/10 as effective.
 Think about your natural strengths, interests, values, and personality.
 In your life, what skills have people noticed and given you compliments about?
 These tend to be things that feel so effortless to you, you take them for granted and think everyone can do them, but in reality, we are all good at different things.

 What work-related activities most appeal to you?
 Organization?
 Customer service?
 Writing?
 Research?
 Persuading people?
 Analysis?
 Working with numbers?
 Something else?
 A career counselor can help you to figure this out if you don’t already know, plus career counselors can also teach you how to network and they provide emotional support when you are discouraged about your job search in general.
 In the Seattle area, face-to-face career counseling is available at the Center for Career Connections at Bellevue Community College and the Centerpoint Institute for Life and Career Renewal.
 Many career consultants and coaches (like me) who are located outside of Seattle also work with Seattle clients via telephone or email.